Lab-Grown diamonds

 How to tell the difference?

-The lab-grown diamonds are authentic diamonds even a veteran gemologist cannot identify from those spit out by volcanos.
-Unlike lab-grown rubies and sapphires, synthetic diamonds don’t have tell-tale inclusions, just like in-vitro children cannot be told apart from children spawn through physical relationships.
+The lab-grown diamonds are authentic; even a veteran gemologist cannot distinguish them from those spat out by volcanoes.
+Unlike lab-grown rubies and sapphires, synthetic diamonds don’t have noticeable tell-tale inclusions.
+Just as in-vitro children cannot be distinguished from those born through physical relationships.
+Only the technologically advanced and costly equipment used by gem labs can separate them.

 Are lab-grown diamonds ecologically clean?

-The lab-grown industry perpetuates the myth of lab-grown diamonds being “sustainable” or “eco-friendly” and accuses natural diamonds of polluting the environment.
-Lab-grown diamonds are not ecologically clean, not to mention that most factories are located in countries with little regard for the environment.
+The myth of lab-grown diamonds’ “sustainability” or “eco-friendliness” is perpetrated by the producers.
+Lab-grown diamonds are “green,” which is achieved by painting the machinery with green paint (see illustration).
+All jokes aside, most factories are located in countries with little regard for the environment.
 The immense heat and diabolical pressure needed to produce a one-carat diamond are compared to the energy of a volcanic eruption.
-The energy required to synthesize a diamond can go as high as 1,000 kWh per carat, depending on the production method.
+The energy required to synthesize a diamond can exceed 1,000 kWh per carat, depending on the production method.
 That does not chime well with false claims about zero carbon footprint.
 To learn more, watch the 2022 documentary Nothing Lasts Forever.

 Fancy-colored lab-grown diamonds

-Lab-grown diamonds can be created even in a wider range of colors than natural diamonds.
-This is because the diamond color determined by the impurities present in its crystal structure can be controlled during the process, allowing the creation of a rainbow assortment of lab-grown diamonds.
+Lab-grown diamonds are created in a wider range of colors than natural diamonds.
+This is because the diamond color, determined by the impurities present in its crystal structure, can be controlled during the process, allowing for the creation of a rainbow assortment of lab-grown diamonds.

 Researchers at Mexico’s University of Nueva Leon near Monterrey found that Tequila, the country’s national drink, produced a diamond film when heated under pressure.
 Google it if you don’t believe it.
 We can imagine the rigorous scientific effort by the heroic researchers who probably took many shots of 80% proof Tequila Blanco, which requires a short aging process.
 The late-night tests confirmed that the drink crystallized into a diamond-like structure.
 On the other hand, a breakthrough cancer drug created in Mexico from Corona beer turned out to be a hoax.